-Revenue from rendering services is recognized on the basis of the stage of work completion under each contract.
+Revenue from rendering services is recognized based on the stage of work completion under each contract.
 When financial result can be measured reliably, revenue is recognized only to the extent of the amount of incurred charges, which can be recovered.